- Home

 - loss of appetite and more.

-Babies and children under five years, adults aged 65 years and older, Aboriginal and Torres Strait Islander people, and pregnant women are at a higher risk of developing complications than others.
+Babies and children under five years, adults aged 65 years and older, Aboriginal and Torres Strait Islander people, pregnant women and people who have certain medical conditions are at a higher risk of developing complications than others.

-The Flu vaccination is one of the best ways to protect yourself against the Flu.
-It also helps to protect those around you who are unable to get the vaccination (like babies aged less than 6 months).
+The flu vaccination is one of the best ways to protect yourself against the flu.
+It also helps to protect those around you who are unable to get the vaccination (like babies aged less than six months).
 The more people who are vaccinated in your community, the less likely the disease will spread.

-Flu season in Australia usually runs from May to October.
-The best time to get vaccinated is April or May so that your body has time to develop immunity.
+Flu season in Australia usually runs from June to September.
+The best time to get vaccinated is April onwards, so that your body has time to develop immunity.

-The Flu vaccine is free for some people through the National Immunisation Program Schedule, but you may still have to pay for the consultation with the healthcare provider.
+The flu vaccine is free for some people through the National Immunisation Program Schedule, but you may still have to pay for the consultation with a healthcare provider.

 Good hygiene